anidisc/fastdu/README.md

 - Full reload with 8 workers: ./fastdu -R -j 8 /path/to/scan
 - Print version: ./fastdu -v
 - CLI help: ./fastdu -h

+Regex usage in TUI
+- Press F to enter a regex (case-insensitive) and enable the query filter.
+Press T to toggle it on/off.
+- Matching applies to entry names only (not the full path).
+- Examples:
+  - TXT files: \.txt$
+  - Only directories named src or docs: ^(src|docs)$ (then press t to switch to dirs)
+  - Names containing 2024-: 2024-

 Known limitations
 - Hard links to the same inode are not deduplicated across directories.